 Celebration of Vijayadashami in different parts of India

 In West Bengal, the day of Vijayadashami is the one when Goddess Durga is believed to retreat to Kailash.
 This occasion is celebrated despondently amidst Bengal with ‘Sindur Khela’, which is the act of smearing forehead with vermillion and spreading mouthful of sweets ultimately ending with the immersion of the Durga idol.
 The idol is immersed in the River Ganga on this day and the festivities of greeting each other and distributing sweets begin.
 The young seek the blessings of the elders on this occasion.

-Dussehra awaits celebration three days later.
+In Kullu, Himachal Pradesh Dussehra awaits the celebration 3 days later.
 The reason for this dates back to the time of Maharaja Ranjit Singh, the ruler of Punjab.
 The hill states of Punjab, now in Himachal Pradesh, were under the court at Lahore.
 The Maharaja expected the less powerful kings to be present at his court during the Dussehra celebrations.
 After the celebrations at Lahore, the rulers would speed back to their hill kingdoms to celebrate Dussehra there.
-It took them three days to reach their states.
-Since then, the custom has continued.
+It took them 3 days to reach their states and since then, the custom has continued.